alex-neal/mars_cnn/index.md

     _________________________________________________________________

 The summary above does not include the stride for the first convolutional layer, the filter sizes for all convolutional layers, the learning rate, or the optimizer.
-We can directly retrieve each of these hyperparemeter selections as follows:
+We can directly retrieve each of these hyperparameter selections as follows:

 ```python